vvvv/visualprogramming.net/content/blog/2023/vvvv gamma Releases/5.0/index.md

 ---

 What next?
-Expect the occasional 5.x bug-fix release while we're starting work on the 6 branch as per the updated [roadmap](https://thegraybook.vvvv.org/roadmap/planned.html).
+Apart from regular 5.x bug-fix releases we'll also add a few more features in the 5.x branch.
+Check our updated [roadmap](https://thegraybook.vvvv.org/roadmap/planned.html) for some details.

+We hope this release suits you well and would love to hear your thoughts on it in the comments.

-Good patch!
+Good patch,
+your devvvvs!